 Tan holds a Ph.D. from McGill University, Montréal, Canada, the Meisterklasse from the Hochschule für Musik Carl Maria von Weber, Dresden, Germany, and a B.Mus. from the University of Calgary.
 He was a fellow of the Radcliffe Institute for Advanced Study, Harvard University (RI’17).
 He previously served as Assistant Professor at the University of Colorado Colorado Springs (USA), and is currently Assistant Professor of Composition at the University of Victoria (Canada).

 I believe in the teaching artist paradigm.
-A unity between inclusive pedagogy and experimental practice, applying my work as a composer to inform my teaching and vice versa.
+A unity between inclusive pedagogy and exploratory practice, applying my work as a composer to inform my teaching and vice versa.